 We’ve finally reached the next level in real-time monitoring.
 If you’re an elite athlete, professional trainer or fitness enthusiast looking for more meaningful data, now’s the time to up your performance with our newest application, SweetBeatLife.
-The new application uses StatsScreenstate-of-the-art sensor technology by our partners at Vital Connect, who created HealthPatch with extreme precision and accuracy.
+The new application uses state-of-the-art sensor technology by our partners at Vital Connect, who created HealthPatch with extreme precision and accuracy.

 IMPORTANT: The Vital Connect HealthPatch can only be purchased through our application or on our supported health sensors page.
 SweetBeatLife is the only application using the HealthPatch at this time!
 If you are unsure whether your device is compatible with SweetBeatLife or the HealthPatch, please check out our compatibility chart.